Engagement in public policy

 We are members of business groups that work on issues important to the advancement and growth of the retail sector and business at large, including:

-- Consumer Goods Forum (CGF): Comprising more than 400 retailers, manufacturers and service providers, CGF addresses key challenges facing the industry, including forced labor, deforestation, health and wellness, food safety, food waste, plastic waste and data transparency.
-Walmart is a member and Walmart CEO Doug McMillon serves on its Board of Directors.
+Consumer Goods Forum (CGF): Comprising more than 400 retailers, manufacturers and service providers, CGF addresses key social and environmental challenges facing the industry, including forced labor, deforestation, health and wellness, food safety, food waste, plastic waste and data transparency.
+Walmart is a CGF member and Walmart CEO Doug McMillon serves on its Board of Directors.
 Our work with CGF includes advocating for the adoption of the packaging “golden design rules” to advance plastic reduction efforts and improve recyclability, along with working to advance global principles for Extended Producer Responsibility programs for managing plastic and packaging waste.

 International business coalitions

 Americas Business Dialogue: Americas Business Dialogue brings together companies from across the western hemisphere to develop, disseminate and support the implementation of policy recommendations that contribute to a business environment conducive to sustained economic growth.
-Walmart chairs the Transparency and Regulatory Cooperation Working Group where we’ve played a leading role in designing and advocating for e-government reforms and building a cross-sector model for implementation of these reforms.
+Walmart chairs the Transparency and Regulatory Cooperation Working Group, where we’ve played a leading role in designing and advocating for e-government reforms and building a cross-sector model for the implementation of these reforms.

-- Business at OECD: Recognized as the voice of business at the Organization for Economic Cooperation and Development, Business at OECD brings together firms from across the world to build positions on OECD policy initiatives.
+Business at OECD: Recognized as the voice of business at the Organization for Economic Cooperation and Development, Business at OECD brings together firms from across the world to build positions on OECD policy initiatives.
 Walmart is actively engaged in the Corporate Governance and Responsible Business Policy Group and is a vice chair of the Environment and Energy Policy Group.

-- Global Alliance for Trade Facilitation: The Global Alliance is a public-private partnership that works to identify and deliver commercially meaningful reforms to facilitate international trade.
+Global Alliance for Trade Facilitation: The Global Alliance is a public-private partnership that works to identify and deliver commercially meaningful reforms to facilitate international trade.
 Walmart serves on the steering committee.

 Read more: Climate change.

 Our aspiration to become a regenerative company includes aiming to protect, preserve and restore nature through supplier engagement and philanthropy, as well as reducing waste to zero.
-To shape an enabling public policy environment, we engage with several business coalitions, including:
+To shape an enabling public policy environment, we engage with several coalitions, including: